hanwenzhang123/fullstack-note/README.md

 - like resizing page, you send requests to the UI with a timer interval, will be sent no matter how many requests within the time period
 - like comments triggers 100 for the entire cycle
 - `_.throttle(fetchAPI, 100)`;

+#### Web Workers
+- give developers a way of instructing the browser to process large tasks in the background
+- preventing the UI from freezing up
+- for web content to run scripts in an isolated thread in the browser (background threads)

 [[↑] Back to top](#table-of-contents)